 - Minn Kota and Riptide trolling motors recommended

 - Plenty of room for electric motor’s battery pack

-Best Budget: Lifetime Sport Fisher Angler 100 Kayak
+Budget fishing kayak with motor: Lifetime Sport Fisher Angler 100

 While it may not have the features or on-water performance of other motorized fishing kayaks, the Angler 100 is available for a fraction of the price.